BUT-DRONE-RESEARCH-CENTER/peripherals_hangar/stepper_motors/README.md

 # Setup Description
 ![cnc shield connection schematic](https://github.com/BUT-DRONE-RESEARCH-CENTER/peripherals_hangar/blob/main/documentation/cnc_shield_connection.png)
-Raspberry sends COM commands to Arduino.
+**There is a jumper on axis mirror pins to mirror Z axis on the A axis due to grbl limitations** Raspberry sends COM commands to Arduino.
 COM contains gcode for a GBRL firmware to process.
 GBRL communicates with motor drivers and endstops.
 ## Notes & TODOs
 - GBRL library can be found in gbrl-master, Arduino is flashed with the example **gbrlUpload**